aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 The basemap selector acknowledges that "one size fits all" visualization approaches often fail in practice.
 Users with slow internet connections or older hardware benefit from minimal basemap options, while those prioritizing cartographic detail accept longer load times for enhanced context.
 Providing explicit user control over performance-versus-fidelity tradeoffs represents a pragmatic acknowledgment of diverse deployment environments.

 GeoPackage file format selection over GeoJSON provides another performance optimization.
 Although less universally supported, GeoPackage's binary encoding reduces file size by approximately 40% and eliminates client-side JSON parsing overhead-critical considerations when transmitting tens of thousands of polygon geometries.
+The team also pivoted away from ESRI Shapefiles due to their 10-character column name limitation, which would have forced cryptic abbreviations for the census tract GEI feature names, significantly reducing data readability and self-documentation.

 ### Data Processing Optimizations

 The application employs several pandas optimization techniques to maintain responsive performance with large datasets.

-Rather than using the common but slow `iterrows()` method for iterating through DataFrames, the code utilizes `itertuples()` which is 10-100 times faster by returning lightweight namedtuples instead of full Series objects.
-This optimization significantly improves CIMC marker processing and feature table generation.
+Rather than using the common but slow `iterrows()` method for iterating through DataFrames, the code utilizes `itertuples()` which is 10-100x faster by returning lightweight named tuples instead of full Series objects.
+While fully vectorized operations or NumPy array access could offer additional speed gains, `itertuples()` provides the optimal balance between performance and code readability for operations requiring row-wise processing with named attribute access.
+This optimization is applied in two performance-critical sections: processing CIMC hazard site markers to build hover text and extract coordinates and generating the feature breakdown table to populate table rows with raw values and percentiles.

 For distance filtering operations, the implementation uses vectorized operations and list comprehensions instead of row-by-row iteration.
 This approach processes coordinates in batch operations, reducing the overhead of repeated function calls and datatype conversions.
 These optimizations are particularly impactful when filtering CIMC sites within large search radii, improving calculation speed by 5-10x compared to naive iteration approaches.

 Additional micro-optimizations include using dictionary unpacking for style object creation and attribute access instead of dictionary lookups where possible.

 While individually minor, these refinements collectively contribute to smoother user interactions, especially during rapid zoom changes or repeated searches.

 ### Visual Loading Feedback

 The dashboard implements an animated loading spinner that provides immediate visual feedback during address geocoding and map rendering operations.
 When users submit an address search, a rotating spinner appears, communicating that the application is actively processing their request.
-This feedback mechanism addresses a common usability issue in web applications where network-dependent operations (geocoding API calls, data filtering, polygon rendering) can take 1-3 seconds to complete.
+This feedback mechanism addresses a common usability issue in web applications where network-dependent operations (geocoding API calls, data filtering, polygon rendering) can take a few seconds to complete.

 The loading indicator leverages Dash's built-in `dcc.Loading` component, which automatically detects when callback functions are executing and displays the spinner for the duration of processing.
 Once the map and results finish rendering, the spinner disappears automatically, replaced by the completed visualization.
-This implementation required minimal code yet significantly improves perceived performance, demonstrating how small UX enhancements can substantially improve user confidence during asynchronous operations.
+With minimal code, this implementation shows that small UX enhancements can be effective at improving the *perceived* user experience during operations lasting a few seconds..

 ---